 Dual herbicide-tolerant soybean DP-356043-5 has been genetically modified for tolerance to the broad-spectrum herbicide glyphosate and to acetolactate synthase (ALS)-inhibiting herbicides.
 Tolerance is conferred by expression in the plant of two novel proteins: GAT4601 and GM-HRA.
-The GAT4601 enzyme is an optimised acetyltransferase with activity that results in the inactivation of the glyphosate-containing herbicides, rendering them non-phytotoxic.
-The GM-HRA enzyme is a modified version of a soybean ALS that can function in the presence of the ALS-inhibiting class of herbicides, thereby conferring tolerance to those herbicides.
+The GAT4601 enzyme is an optimised acetyltransferase that results in the inactivation of the glyphosate-containing herbicides, rendering them non-phytotoxic.
+The GM-HRA enzyme is a modified version of a soybean ALS that can function in the presence of the ALS-inhibiting class of herbicides.